x-amer-ngmx/python-rconfig/README.rst

 Command-line Interface
 ----------------------

-  CLI provides you the capability to load config from ``Consul`` (with a few ways) without a need of changing application code.
+  CLI offers you an ability to load config from ``Consul`` (within a few ways) without a need of changing application code.

   ::